35 Password Statistics 2026 – Data Breaches & Industry Report

 According to LastPass, advertising and media people have to remember 97 different passwords.
 However, government workers have to keep track of just 54 unique passwords.

-Source: Newswire, LastPass.
+Source: Newswire, NordPass.

 Weak Password Statistics